All Episodes

 But under the Trump administration, we're doing everything possible to make this the best place on earth to build a factory or grow businesses.

-Uh you you become your own electric manufacturer, and that goes along with the plant.
+You become your own electric manufacturer, and that goes along with the plant.

 So you become a utility.

-Now you're in the utility.
+So congratulations, now you're in the utility.

-I hope I hope they don't value your company based on utility, but that's okay.
+I hope they don't value your company based on utility, but that's okay.

-You're gonna make you're gonna be making your own electricity, and as you probably know, for much of this and much of many of the things that we're doing, especially the AI, they would need actually double the electricity that the country now produces for everything.
+And as you probably know, for much of this and much of many of the things that we're doing, especially the AI, they would need actually double the electricity that the country now produces for everything.

 In return, we're asking our businesses to invest in America, and they're coming in at levels that we've never seen before.

-So I don't know when it shows up, but there are a lot of the factories and a lot of plants that are either under construction or soon will be starting construction.
+So I don't know when it shows up, but there are a lot of factories and a lot of plants that are either under construction or soon will be starting construction.

 Never.